BIOO 435, Plant Systematics

 Course learning outcomes

-Students will be able to: 1) relate botanical terminology with plant morphology in order to use dichotomous taxonomic keys; 2) identify 150-200 of the most common plant species in Montana by combining sight identification with the use of dichotomous taxonomic keys; 3) use dichotomous taxonomic keys in order to identify plant families, genera, and species; 4) predict the generalized habitat of a plant species from its membership in a plant genus or family.
+Students will be able to: 1) relate botanical terminology with plant morphology in order to use dichotomous taxonomic keys; 2) identify 150-200 of the most common plant species in Montana by combining sight identification with the use of dichotomous taxonomic keys; 3) use dichotomous taxonomic keys to distill the defining traits of plant families, genera, and species; 4) predict the generalized habitat of a plant species from its membership in a plant genus or family.